Speakers & Advisory Board

 Ilieva Ageenko is an accomplished senior executive in Fortune 100 companies and trusted advisor to board of directors and CEOs of startups and private businesses on the strategic use of analytics and technology innovation.

-Ilieva is managing director for Truist Financial Corporation.
-She oversees data analytics and innovation function for audit services.
-Since being named to this position in February, 2020, Ageenko has accelerated the use of enabling technologies and analytics for audit execution.
+Ilieva is formerly a managing director for Truist Financial Corporation.
+She oversaw data analytics and innovation function for audit services.
+Since being named to this position in February, 2020, Ageenko accelerated the use of enabling technologies and analytics for audit execution.
 With 30 years of banking experience, she previously served as national advisory practice leader for model risk management at Grant Thornton where she provided advisory services the largest global banks (2014-2019), head of quantitative credit risk technology at Bank of America (2010-2014), e-commerce mobile payments executive at Bank of America (2009-2010) and e-commerce executive at Wells Fargo (2003-2009).

 Ilieva is on the board of directors at a Lake Norman Community Health Clinic that provides services to uninsured families and is on the advisory board for modal (an online learning platform).
 Ageenko earned a Master's in Economics Cybernetics from the State University of Management, Moscow and a PhD in Artificial Intelligence from the University of Kiev, and a Certification in Corporate Governance from Wharton School.